Tags

 Oh, yes…cherry pie…

-I love cherry pie.
-I love cherry pie more than I used to love Rick Springfield.
-I’ve received a ton of a few emails requesting my favorite cherry pie recipe; a couple of which also requested a tutorial for a lattice top pie crust.
+I’ve received emails requesting my favorite cherry pie recipe, a couple of which also requested a tutorial for a lattice top pie crust.

 So let’s do both!
 My Favorite Cherry Pie with a lattice top crust is as pretty as it is scrumptious.